Gretna F.C. 2008: History

 The original Gretna Football Club was founded in 1946, and joined the Scottish Football League in 2002.
 After being taken over by the late millionaire Brooks Mileson, the club had a meteoric rise, gaining promotion three consecutive seasons to make the Scottish Premier League in 2007.
 However, the club could not financially support itself and following Mileson's illness and withdrawal of financial support, the club slipped into administration and then bankruptcy in the summer of 2008.
 The club were relegated from the SPL and then forced to resign their place in the Scottish Football League.

 With Gretna heading out of business, on 2 July 2008, the Gretna Supporters' Society, a supporters' trust, founded "a new Gretna Football Club", and appointed Anton Hodge as chairman.
-In August 2009, the trust amended its articles of governance and Gretna FC 2008 is now managed directly by the members of the trust board, whose chairman is Craig Williamson.
+In August 2009, the trust amended its articles of governance and Gretna FC 2008 is now managed directly by the members of the trust board, whose chairman is Stuart Holmes.
 The new club is wholly owned by the society and its board elected by the society's members.
 The club appointed the University of Cumbria's football officer Stuart Rome as team manager and recruited much of the playing squad from Workington's reserve team.
 Technically, Gretna 2008 coexisted briefly with the old Gretna, which was not formally liquidated until 8 August 2008.

 Unable to play at the old Gretna's home ground of Raydale Park, they instead moved into the Everholm Stadium in Annan.
 Gretna 2008 played their first match against Workington on 12 July 2008.
 Four days later, they were successfully accepted into the East of Scotland Football League First Division, and on 9 August 2008, won their first competitive match as a new club, beating Kelso United 3–0 away in their first match of the league season.
 The new owners of Raydale Park allowed Gretna 2008 to move to the ground in their home town in May 2009, and the Raydale Community Partnership, of which Gretna FC 2008 is a member, negotiated the purchase of the site in May 2011.
 They finished their first season as a new club in fourth place in the league.
 They narrowly averted promotion again in their second season, but finished their third, in 2010–11 being promoted as First Division champions.

 In 2013, Gretna FC 2008 were elected founder members of the new Lowland Football League.